Fatty Liver Disease and VA Disability Ratings

 Alcoholic Fatty Liver Disease

-Alcoholic fatty liver disease is due to heavy alcohol use and consumption.
+Alcoholic fatty liver disease (AFLD) is due to heavy alcohol use and consumption.
 Specifically, the body’s process of breaking down alcohol can generate harmful substances, which then damage liver cells, promote inflammation, and weaken your body’s natural defenses.
 If alcoholic fatty liver disease progresses, it typically results in alcoholic hepatitis and cirrhosis.

-Service Members and Nonalcoholic Fatty Liver Disease
+Is Nonalcoholic Fatty Liver Disease Common Among Veterans?

-Between 2000 and 2017, the incidence of nonalcoholic fatty liver disease among active duty military service members has increased from 12.6 cases per 100,000 person per year to 152.8 cases.
+Additionally, rates of nonalcoholic fatty liver disease seem to be rising among servicemembers.
+One 2019 study concluded that, between 2000 and 2017, the incidence of nonalcoholic fatty liver disease among active duty military service members increased from 12.6 cases per 100,000 person per year to 152.8 cases.
 The overall rate of incidence among male service members was more than 1.5 times the rate among female service members.
 Furthermore, overall incidence rates increased with advancing age and were highest among military personnel 50 years or older.
-This is significant because service members with severe nonalcoholic fatty liver disease resulting in impaired liver function are unable to perform their military duties and are disqualified from service.
-Moreover, the repercussions of this increase in incidence could be serious and have a profound effect on both VA and the Veterans Health Administration.

-Service Connection for Fatty Liver
+How Do I Prove Service Connection for Fatty Liver Disease?

 - A current diagnosis of fatty liver disease;